Conservation in Costa Rica: National Park System

+Ecotourism

+Costa Rica has become a global leader in ecotourism, attracting travelers eager to explore its natural wonders while minimizing their environmental impact.
+The country offers numerous eco-lodges, nature tours, and adventure activities, generating revenue that supports conservation efforts and local communities.

+Biodiversity Research and Monitoring

+Institutions like the National Biodiversity Institute (INBio) conduct research to document and conserve Costa Rica's rich biodiversity.
+Through initiatives such as biodiversity surveys, genetic research, and habitat monitoring, scientists contribute valuable data to inform conservation policies and practices.

+Community-Based Conservation

+Costa Rica encourages community participation in conservation through initiatives like community-managed reserves and conservation easements.
+By empowering local communities to manage natural resources sustainably, these efforts promote environmental stewardship and support livelihoods.

+Bureaucratic barriers within government structures can impede the implementation of community conservation initiatives, using Costa Rica as a case study.
+Basurto contrasts two approaches: government-driven decentralization and bottom-up participatory control.
+In regions where decentralization was led by the government, power remained centralized and excluded rural communities from decision-making.
+Conversely, in areas like the Guanacaste Conservation Area, community-based governance thrived through local involvement and fair compensation mechanisms.
+Successful incorporation of community conservation initiatives, such as ICCAs, requires addressing bureaucratic dynamics, strong central support, local demand for participation, and establishment of supportive institutional structures.

+Sustainable Agriculture

+Efforts to promote sustainable agricultural practices aim to reduce environmental degradation caused by conventional farming methods.
+Initiatives include organic farming, agroforestry, and certification programs that encourage producers to adopt eco-friendly techniques while maintaining productivity.

-Environmental Services Program
+Payment for Environmental Services Program (PES)

 To counter reducing forest area coverage in the 1980s, the Costa Rican government pioneered a scheme in 1997 known as PES, which rewarded private land owners for keeping forests intact on their lands in lieu of the services provided by these forests to the environment and the economy as a whole.
 The World Bank, which provided the loan initially from 2000 to 2006 to support the payments incentivizing afforestation, viewed the program as a success overall despite some of its shortcomings.

 It is estimated that the percentage of Costa Rican land covered by forests has gone up from around 20% in the 1980s to over 50% of the total area in 2013 - a growth of 250%.
 The program has also reduced the national carbon emissions by 11 million tons over a period of 6 years from 1999 to 2005.
 Indigenous communities and women in particular, have benefited due to this program.
 Buoyed by this success, the World Bank extended its support to the Costa Rican government's initiative by funding a new program titled "Mainstreaming Market-Based Instruments for Environmental Management".
 Over the years, many international agencies have pushed the national government to make the process of obtaining the payments easier so as to include more underdeveloped communities and cast a wider net for the program.